 These pumps are small, lightweight, and easy to store.
 And they work like a charm – all you have to do is attach the pump to the valve on the mattress and start pumping.

-It won’t take long to inflate your air mattress with a manual pump, but it’s not as fast as a leaf blower or an air compressor.
+Inflating your air mattress with a manual pump won’t take long, but it’s not as fast as a leaf blower or air compressor.

-It’s not a bad idea to pack a manual pump in case you forget your air mattress battery-operated pump or even the foot pump that comes with most inflatable mattresses.
-It might be slower, but it will get the job done when nothing else is available.
+Packing a manual pump in case you forget your air mattress battery-operated pump or even the foot pump that comes with most inflatable mattresses is not a bad idea.
+It might be slower but will do the job when nothing else is available.

 Blowing up an air mattress without a pump can be challenging to do.
 Still, anyone can get the job done with some creativity and dedication.
 This article outlined many ways to inflate a mattress without a pump.